komyl/komyl/README.md

 I make project just for fun and learn
 I love learning new languages ​​and coding and development

-Skills: Go / Swift / Html / Css
+Skills: Go / Python / Html / Css

 - 🌱 I’m currently learning Go Lang
 - 👯 I’m looking to collaborate on any Go Lang project